-Building characteristics among the seven cities.
-Buildings constructed in the 1990s are dominant in Harbin, Urumqi, Changsha, and Kunming; buildings in Shanghai and Beijing are relatively newer, with 66% and 42% built in the 2000s, respectively; buildings in Hong Kong are comparatively older, where 58% were built before the year of 1985.
-In terms of the construction structure, brick-concrete structure plays an important role in building envelope, with the percentage of larger than 60% in all the seven cities.
-Concerning household floor areas, Shanghai and Beijing have the mean values above 100 m^2 /household, while Hong Kong has the smallest average value of only 58 m2/household, and the average values are round 80 m2/household in the rest cities.
-Figure 3 shows the building orientation in the seven cities.
-More than 60% of the buildings in Changsha, Shanghai, and Urumqi have the south-north orientation, which is a good orientation for energy conservation in China, while Harbin, Beijing, Kunming, and Hong Kong have more than half of the buildings with other orientations, especially for Hong Kong with the large percentage of 86%.

-2. Household characteristics.
-Hong Kong has four persons per household on average, and Shanghai, Beijing, and Harbin have 3.3, 3, and 3 persons per household, respectively; Urumgi and Kunming have the smallest family members, with the same value of 2.8 persons per family.
-In terms of household annual incomes in the seven cities, the families in Hong Kong have the highest income, with a percentage of 66% ranging from 40,000 to 200,000 RMB (US\$1 = 6.7 RMB) per year per household after tax.
+- 1) Building characteristics among the seven cities.
+Buildings constructed in the 1990s are dominant in Harbin, Urumqi, Changsha and Kunming; buildings in Shanghai and Beijing are relatively newer, with 66% and 42% built in the 2000s respectively; buildings in Hong Kong are comparatively older, where 58% were built before the year of 1985.
+In terms of the construction structure, brick-concrete structure plays an important role in building envelop, with the percentage of larger than 60% in all the seven cities.
+Concerning household floor areas, Shanghai and Beijing have the mean values above 100 m2/household, while Hong Kong has the smallest average value of only 58 m2/household, and the average values are round 80 m2/household in the rest cities.
+Fig.3 shows the building orientation in the seven cities.
+More than 60% of the buildings in Changsha, Shanghai and Urumqi have the south-north orientation, which is a good orientation for energy conservation in China, while Harbin, Beijing, Kunming and Hong Kong have more than half of the buildings with other orientations, especially for Hong Kong with the large percentage of 86%. - 2) Household characteristics.
+Hong Kong has four persons per household on average; and Shanghai, Beijing and Harbin have 3.3, 3, and 3 persons per household respectively; Urumqi and Kunming have the smallest family members, with the same value of 2.8 persons per family.
+In terms of household annual incomes in the seven cities, the families in Hong Kong have the highest income, with a percentage of 66% ranging from 40,000 to 200,000 RMB (1US dollar=6.7RMB) per year per household after tax.
 It is followed by Shanghai and Beijing with the ranges of above 60,000 RMB per year, and between 40,000 and 60,000 RMB per year, respectively.
-Domestic economic levels in Kunming and Changsha are basically similar, with 52% and 36% of the families earning between 20,000 and 40,000 RMB per year, respectively.
+Domestic economic levels in Kunming and Changsha are basically similar, with 52% and 36% of the families earning between 20,000 and 40,000 RMB per year respectively.
+Families in Urumqi and Harbin have the lowest income, and around half of them earn less than 20,000 RMB annually.
+Fig.4 shows the ratios of energy expenditure to the income among the seven cities.
+From Fig. 4, it may be noted that more than 80% of the families in Harbin and Urumqi have the ratio of energy expenditure to income less than 10%, due to the low energy expenditure for space cooling in the two cities, regardless of their lowest income.
+The same situation occurs in Kunming.
+Shanghai has the relatively higher ratio, compared with the previous cities, while Changsha has 62% of the families with the ratio higher than 10%, because of the higher energy use for space cooling but relatively lower family income.
+Although the families in Hong Kong have the highest economic level, the frequent use of air conditioners and other domestic appliances finally leads to the high ratio.